-Mr A held a credit card account with Halifax.
+Mr A held a credit card account with Bank of Scotland.
 In May 2023 Mr A received a letter advising him that his account was being closed with 65 days notice.

-Mr A appealed the decision and made a Subject Access Request using an online form but his appeal was unsuccessful and he didn't receive a response to his DSAR.
+Mr A appealed the decision and made a Subject Access Request using an online form.
+Mr A's appeal was unsuccessful, and he didn't receive a response to his DSAR.
 Mr A's account was closed on 27 July 2023.